DmitryUlyanov/dmitryulyanov.github.io/_posts/2017-02-01-slurm-for-a-poor.md

 Just adjust the command-line, `N_GPU` and parameter loop.

-The most non-trivial part is to use `backend="threading"` because Queue seems to be thread-safe only with it.
-See [test](https://gist.github.com/DmitryUlyanov/b2040ab673c0ec9186eac9a0b336d9ea).
+The most non-trivial part is to use `backend="threading"` because Queue seems to be thread-safe only with it (see [test](https://gist.github.com/DmitryUlyanov/b2040ab673c0ec9186eac9a0b336d9ea)).
 You may also notice printing issues, they can be fixed with print locks.
 Find a fixed version [here](https://gist.github.com/DmitryUlyanov/a5c37f08dcf0e242a50bf390c176daae).